OLED Fabrication Guide

 Getting a high quality PEDOT:PSS film is critical for effective device performance and is often the most difficult part of device fabrication.
 PEDOT:PSS requires a pristine and hydrophilic surface in order to coat properly, which should have been achieved with the cleaning routine above.
 It is also critical to ensure that the active areas have not come into contact with any other surfaces as this will affect how well the ITO will spin.

 The grade and composition of PEDOT:PSS is also very important.
-We use Heraeus CleviosTM P AI 4083 which is filtered prior to use through a 0.45 μm PES filter.
+We use PEDOT:PSS AI 4083 which is filtered prior to use through a 0.45 μm PES filter.

 Summary of PEDOT:PSS preparation

-The active layer can be applied either in air or in a glove box with little difference in performance provided exposure time and light levels are minimized.
-However, in general spin coating in a glove box ensures more controlled conditions.
+The light emitting layer can be applied either in air or in a glove box with little difference in performance provided exposure time and light levels are minimized.
+In general spin coating in a glove box ensures more controlled conditions.

-The deposition conditions of the active layer depends on the type of solution, however as a standard reference solutions we typically use the below solutions.
+The deposition conditions of the light emitting layer depends on the materials you want to use.
+The standard reference solutions we typically use are:

 OLED reference with typical brightness of 100 cd/m2:

 Following spin coating, the samples can be solvent or thermally annealed if desired.
-For the OLED reference solution, we recommend thermal annealing at 80 °C for 10 minutes.
-For the OPV reference, we would not recommend thermal annealing before cathode deposition.
+For this OLED reference solution, we recommend thermal annealing at 80 °C for 10 minutes.

-Before cathode deposition, the cathode strip needs to be wiped clean.
-A cleanroom swab dipped in solvent (chlorobenzene/toluene) is used to do this.
-Make sure the cleanroom swab is not too wet as the solvent will wick across the film.
+Before cathode deposition, the ITO fingers and cathode strip needs to be wiped clean.
+It would be at this point you would remove the tape if you had used it.
+Or a cleanroom swab dipped in toluene can be used to remove material from those areas.
+Make sure the cleanroom swab is not too wet as the solvent will wick across the film and damage the organic layers.

 Finally, the substrates need to be placed face down in the evaporation shadow mask with the cathode strip at the wide end of the apertures.
 This is the only time the substrates should be placed with the active face down.

 We have used several evaporators with the crucible and heating element dependent upon the power sources and the throw (distance between the crucible and sample).
-However, we find that boron nitride crucibles with tantalum heating elements provide good reliability for larger evaporators and tungsten filaments work well for small evaporators.
+We find that boron nitride crucibles with tantalum heating elements provide good reliability for larger evaporators and tungsten filaments work well for small evaporators.

 Typically, we evaporate 100 nm of aluminum at a rate of around 1.5 Å/s, but thinner cathodes (50 nm) have also been used with no decrease in initial performance noted.
 The deposition rate can also be increased but this also increases the likelihood of the aluminum getting onto the heater and damaging it.